muhammadhamzahabibhashmi/mtailor_mlops/README.md

 **Run Deliverables**
-    To setup environment RUN "pip3 install -r requirements.txt" convert_to_onnx.py |
+    To setup environment RUN "pip3 install -r requirements.txt" \n convert_to_onnx.py |
         RUN: "python convert_to_onnx.py" you can change the pretrained model e.g: pytorch_model_weights.pth to your own model and file with onnx  extension will be saved test_onnx.py |
         RUN: "python test_onnx.py" have to read two images in the code and it will classify them into the classes its trained on model.py |